Does West Orange Habitat for Humanity give houses away?

 West Orange Habitat will pull a credit report to assess your debt and payment history and also to determine your debt load and ability to assume a mortgage.
+You cannot have more than $2000 in collections, not counting medical debt.
+Credit scores must be at least a 620.
+Bankruptcies must be discharged at least 2 years before applying.
 We work with homeowner partners to help in any way including referral to a credit counselor to help raise or repair your credit score.

 Does Habitat for Humanity build homes on an equal opportunity basis?

 Habitat for Humanity builds homes for people in need without regard to race, color, religion, gender, national origin, familial status, disability, marital status, age, ancestry, sexual orientation, source of income, or other characteristics protected by law.